paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2012-11-01-trimming_the_fat.md

   date: 2012-11-15T14:35:12Z
   url: http://www.penelopecircle.com
   content: |
     Thanks!
 Great inspiration even though some of it, as you mention, is a bit overkill.
-I've never heard of base64 backgrounds.
+I’ve never heard of base64 backgrounds.
 Will definitely look into that.

 - author: Adam
   gravatar: 5819f8e8addb33ebd840ffc630af6643